African health care poses challenges to startups filling the gaps

 Consequently, government hospitals usually lack the necessary infrastructure to carry out critical surgeries.
 Patients are often left unattended due to frequent strikes by doctors and other medical personnel; nurses in Zimbabwe still earn only around $50 a month and Lome hospital administrators say there are now more Togolese doctors in France than there are in Togo.

-No wonder then that a June 2022 survey by the World Health Organizsation found that Africa has a ratio of 1.55 health workers (physicians, nurses, and midwives) per 1000 people.
+No wonder then that a June 2022 survey by the World Health Organisation found that Africa has a ratio of 1.55 health workers (physicians, nurses, and midwives) per 1000 people.

 Drugs are often off the shelf more than they are on it, in public dispensaries across Sub-Saharan Africa.
 And in some cases, the available drugs have turned out to be fake or expired.